 How to Apply

-Please send a resume, cover letter, writing sample and three references in one document to [email protected], noting “Central New Jersey Organizer” in the subject line.
 Position open until filled.
 Incomplete applications will not be considered.
 Food & Water Watch strives for a diverse work environment and encourages women, people of color, LGBTQ individuals, and differently-abled people to apply.
+Click here to submit a resume, cover letter, writing sample and three references.